-- 56. Representing the interests of Penrith during the planning application process - 57.
-Actively participating in planning consultations and encouraging developers to talk to PTC prior to submitting their applications so that we can encourage all new developments to include an element of affordable housing, housing that matches the demographic and other features such as open spaces and play areas for the benefit of the people who will live there and which fit in with the vernacular of the Town - 58.
-Working with Eden District Council to ensure that developers deliver on their commitments identified in planning obligations, agreements and conditions - 59.
-Encouraging the development of initiatives to address energy loss in new builds and existing older homes - 60.
-Discussing with planners the creation of integrated sustainable low carbon routes as part of design briefs - 61.
-Develop a Planning Document that requires tree planting and landscaping in respect of new developments which considers environmental improvements, biodiversity, flora and fauna as part of any future site improvement plans
+- 54. Developing and implementing a Neighbourhood Plan - 55.
+Representing the interests of Penrith during the planning application process - 56.
+Actively participating in planning consultations and encouraging developers to talk to PTC prior to submitting their applications so that we can encourage all new developments to include an element of affordable housing, housing that matches the demographic and other features such as open spaces and play areas for the benefit of the people who will live there and which fit in with the vernacular of the Town - 57.
+Working with Eden District Council to ensure that developers deliver on their commitments identified in planning obligations, agreements and conditions - 58.
+Encouraging the development of initiatives to address energy loss in new builds and existing older homes - 59.
+Discussing with planners the creation of integrated sustainable low carbon routes as part of design briefs - 60.
+Developing a Planning Document that requires tree planting and landscaping in respect of new developments which considers environmental improvements, biodiversity, flora and fauna as part of any future site improvement plans